-- Any shareholder can attend the Annual Meeting live via the internet at www.virtualshareholdermeeting.com/OVBC2020. - Webcast starts at 3:00 p.m., Eastern Daylight Saving Time. - Shareholders may vote and submit questions while attending the Annual Meeting on the internet. - Please have your 16-Digit Control Number to enter the Annual Meeting. - Instructions on how to attend and participate via the internet, including how to demonstrate proof of stock ownership, are posted at www.virtualshareholdermeeting.com/OVBC2020. - Questions regarding how to attend and participate via the internet may be answered by calling 1-855-449-0991 on the day before the Annual Meeting or the day of the Annual Meeting.
+- Any shareholder can attend the Annual Meeting live via the internet at www.cleartrustonline.com/ovbc. - Webcast starts at 3:00 p.m., Eastern Daylight Saving Time. - Shareholders may vote and submit questions while attending the Annual Meeting. - Please have your 12-Digit Control Number to enter the Annual Meeting. - Questions regarding how to attend and participate via the internet may be answered by calling 1-813-308-9980, Access Code 675813, beginning at 2:00 p.m. on the day of the Annual Meeting.